kubernetes-sigs/kueue/keps/754-time-dependent-job-priority/README.md

 ```

 ### Other points
-If a Job has both the regular Priority and WorkloadPriorityClass defined, the regular Priority is ignored.
+If a Job has both the `spec.PriorityClass` and WorkloadPriorityClass defined, `spec.PriorityClass` is ignored.
 Since the `creationTimeStamp` of the Job is always available, the calculation can be performed every time
 without updating the values of Job and Workload Priority.